uit-no-old/elixir-excelerate/meta-pipe.md

 There are four operational scenarios for META-pipe: automated batch processing to populate the marine reference database, analysis of user provided data, and interactive exploration of previously processed data.

 For automated batch processing the workflow is as follows:
-1. A marine dataset is discovered and scheduled to be added to the [[marine reference database]].
+1. A marine dataset is discovered and scheduled to be added to the *marine reference database*.
-2. The Elixir data transfer service copies the data to an Elixir cloud resource with META-pipe.
+2. The data is copied and saved in the META-pipe storage.
+3. A job is created for the dataset and placed in the META-pipe job queue.
+4. An execution evironment, in the form of cluster or cloud, is selected for the analysis job.
+5. The data is transfered to the selected execution environment.
-3. The data is processed by META-pipe.
+6. The data is processed by the META-pipe analysis pipeline.
+7. The results are saved in META-pipe storage.
-4. The assembled nucletiods and proteins are added to the reference database.
+8. The assembled nucletiods and proteins are added to the reference database.
-5. Public results are added to the META-pipe results database.
+9. Public results are added to the META-pipe results repository.
-6. Public results are harmonized with EMG results, and search engine data structures are updated.
+10. Public results are harmonized with EMG results, and search engine data structures are updated.

 Notes:
 * Initially we will manually transfer public marine metagenomic datasets from ENA.